What is it to have direction?

 ## Purpose and GTD

-Breaking an overall objective into pieces, steps, and stages is a top-down process, but you could also formulate your goals bottom-up from a set of issues or problems grouped together into a project.
+Breaking an overall objective into pieces, steps, and stages is a top-down process, but you could also formulate them bottom-up from a set of issues or problems grouped together into a project.

-David Allen says that we essentially develop our objectives based on your purpose, and then work towards them.
-But you must also be able to get things done, to be able to imagine loftier aims.
+David Allen says that we essentially develop our goals based on purpose, and then work towards them.
+So you must be able to both get things done and imagine loftier aims.
 To paraphrase Maxwell Maltz from his book Psycho Cybernetics, you can only make changes if you’re moving forward.

 Think about